TheFBplus/pc-ex/docs/md/classes/MeshInstance_EX.md

 pc.MeshInstance.mask

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:11083

 • `set` **mask**(`arg`): `void`

-Mask controlling which {@link LightComponent}s light this mesh instance, which {@link CameraComponent} sees it and in which {@link Layer} it is rendered.
+Mask controlling which LightComponents light this mesh instance, which CameraComponent sees it and in which Layer it is rendered.
 Defaults to 1.

 #### Parameters